dweissner/dweissner.github.io/_posts/2020-06-08-movedbysound.md

-Prisoner of the State An opera I truly enjoyed which was even relatively low budget.
-Prisoner of the State.
+Prisoner of the State at Lincoln Center June 7th, 2019.
 ![](/images/classical.jpg)

-Gilad Hekselman.
-Incredible musician, and on the same level of incredibility, a genuinely good human being.
+Gilad Hekselman, New York City
 ![](/images/jazz1.jpg)